 We enjoy this with cheesy potato baked chicken breasts as they both get baked at the same temperature, but we have also made this with pan fried parmesan chicken.
 It is homemade mac and cheese so really it goes well with just about everything!

-What kind of cheese is best for homemade mac and cheese?
+What kind of cheese is best for homemade macaroni and cheese?

 There are so many combinations here but colby jack and cheddar are great for mac and cheese.
 They blend smooth when freshly shredded and they are not stringy.
 I love mozzarella, but in mac and cheese it can get stringy.